RoadToSoftwareFactory/SWI-2019/README.md

 ### Intro to Python

-Warnign: Anyone who knows basics of Python may get bored :)
+Warning: Anyone who knows basics of Python may get bored :)

 At 11:00 we''ll meet at https://bluejeans.com/8080963880 .
 It will be recorded so you can watch it later if the time isn't working for you.